History of anime in the United States: Pre-1980s

-After the first introduction of Astro Boy, created by Osamu Tezuka, was one of the first Japanese anime imported to U.S. TV, it received wide attention in 1963 in Japan, and later that year in the U.S. Many anime titles would receive dubbed into English during the 1960s, often broadcast on syndication or sometimes as Saturday morning cartoons, due to the quickly growing popularity of animation on US television screens.
-In January 1966, Tetsujin 28-go, renamed Gigantor, debuted on New York's WPIX-TV. it had mixed reception, with reviewers such as Variety magazine giving it a menacing review, with writers calling it a "loud, violent, tasteless and cheerless cartoon" which was "strictly in the retarded babysitter class".
+Astro Boy, created by Osamu Tezuka, was one of the first Japanese anime imported to U.S. TV and received wide attention in 1963 in Japan, and later that year in the U.S. Many anime titles would receive dubbed into English during the 1960s, often broadcast on syndication or sometimes as Saturday morning cartoons, due to the quickly growing popularity of animation on US television screens.
+In January 1966, Tetsujin 28-go, renamed Gigantor, debuted on New York's WPIX-TV.
+It had a mixed reception, with reviewers such as Variety magazine giving it a menacing review, with writers calling it a "loud, violent, tasteless and cheerless cartoon" which was "strictly in the retarded babysitter class".
 American International Television Productions released an English dub of Prince Planet around September 1966, however, it lacked popularity due to the growing popularity of color television and excessive violence.
 The same dubbing studio had also worked on The Amazing 3 in 1967, which was broadcast on KCOP-TV in Los Angeles.

-Later in 1967, Speed Racer would be dubbed by Trans-Lux Corporation on syndication, becoming very popular, and would be one of the most popular anime in the U.S. until the 1990s.
+Later in 1967, Speed Racer would be dubbed by Trans-Lux Corporation in syndication, becoming very popular, and would be one of the most popular anime in the U.S. until the 1990s.
 After the release of Marine Boy in 1969, there would be no new anime titles released in America until 1978.

 Due to the extreme popularity of Star Wars in 1977, In 1978, Sandy Frank Entertainment released an Americanized version of Science Ninja Team Gatchaman, to capitalize on the space craze caused by Star Wars, retitling the show as Battle of the Planets.
 85 of the original 105 episodes made the US revised version, along with cuts of elements of graphic violence and profanity.
 The show reached a high level of success, airing on over 100 network affiliates during after-school hours by 1979.
 That same year, Space Battleship Yamato would also receive an Americanized version, rebranded as Star Blazers.